CQ field day, CQ field day, this is ON5IA/P.

 After configuring the automatic magnetic loop tuner, we still had 25 minutes left HI HI.

-With a correctness of 96,67% we had the best claimed/final-ratio.
-This can be understood in two ways: 1 we are superbe operators, or 2 our magnetic loop antennas gave us the big advantage of having less QRM and a better readability.
+With correctness of 96,67%, we had the best claimed/final-ratio.
+This can be understood in two ways: 1 we are superb operators, or 2 our magnetic loop antennas gave us the big advantage of having less QRM and better readability.

 Let’s assume the second option 😉

-This test made me conclude that the magnetic loop antenna is indeed a very good antenna if you don’t have much place to put op a big tower, or if you live in an environment with a lot of QRM.
+This test made me conclude that the magnetic loop antenna is indeed a very good antenna if you don’t have a lot of space in your garden to put up a big tower, or if you live in an environment with a lot of QRM.
 You can have as much fun as all other OM’s and you don’t even need to skip the contests.
-That is, if you have a solution for the biggest drawback of the magnetic loop antenna: it’s small bandwidth due to the high Q factor.
+That is if you have a solution for the biggest drawback of the magnetic loop antenna: it’s small bandwidth due to the high Q factor.
 And we have this solution: the automatic magnetic loop tuner!